mmmmmm44/VTuber-Python-Unity/README.md

 Existing projects rely on Dlib, which although providing reliable and accurate facial landmark detection, requires decent graphic cards to run.
 However, implemented with the recent FaceMesh model in [Mediapipe](https://github.com/google/mediapipe), accurate detection and tracking can be run smoothly using CPU only, making running on computers with mediocre graphic cards or laptops with integrated graphic cards possible.

 ## How To Use
+_As the "*.unitypackage" files are uploaded through github's LFS (Large File Storage) system, you may have to install the corresponding package to clone the project successfully.
+Click the [link](https://git-lfs.github.com/) for more information._

 Clone this project into your directory

 ```
 git clone
 cd "VTuber-Python-Unity"